cogdog/tru-collector/README.md

 ## Relatively New Features

+* **Sorting Options Expanded** New option to change default reverse chronological order of items to be everywhere, on home, in tags, in categories, or in tags AND categories.
 * **Tag List shortcode** Use to display a list of all used tags for sites that use more than the 45 that can be shown in widget cloud
 * **Image Alt Displayed** alternative descriptions now displayed in the SPLOT meta data box below a single entry.
 Also, a new theme option where it can be set as a required item.
 And a Customizer option to change the label and prompt for the image alt text fields.
 * **Tag Suggestions** Tags entry field provides autocomplete suggestions